Podcasts like Citation Needed

 Website Spotify YouTube

 Fire up your Bunsen burners and join award-winning comedian Laura Lexx as she attempts to pass her Science GCSEs (all over again) with the help of nerdy younger brother, Ron.
-Every week the squabbling siblings dissect a topic from the baddest educational document on the planet - the UK's National Curriculum...MORE Host Laura Lexx
+Every week the squabbling siblings dissect a topic from the baddest educational document on the planet - the UK's National Curriculum...MORE Hosts Ron, Laura Lexx

 Producer/Network lexxeducation